-In 2012, Guinness World Records dubbed Sherlock Holmes “the most portrayed literary human character in film and TV,” with a whopping 254 on-screen depictions since his creation in 1887.
-Seeing the most famous detective of all time brought to life in movies and television shows is always exciting, as actors have been putting their unique spin on the character from the get-go.
-Among the myriad interpretations of the sleuth, 10 stand out as being particularly important within the Sherlock Holmes cannon.
-Here’s our list of the most iconic Sherlock interpretations.
+In 2012, Guinness World Records dubbed Sherlock Holmes “the most portrayed literary human character in film and TV,” with a whopping 254 on-screen depictions.
+Seeing Sir Arthur Conan Doyle's literary detective brought to life is always exciting.
+Among the many interpretations of the master sleuth, ten stand out as being particularly important within the Sherlock Holmes cannon.
+Here’s our list of the most iconic Sherlock Holmes portrayals.

 10. Robert Downey Jr.